Dynamic Phase Alignment in Navier-Stokes Turbulence

 The goal of this Letter is to uncover such mechanism.~We argue that this joint cascade is possible because the velocity and vorticity fluctuations develop a progressively stronger \textit{phase correlation} at smaller scales.
-More precisely, we propose that while the energy flux is dimensionally evaluated as
+More precisely, we propose that while the energy flux is dimensionally evaluated as $\varepsilon\sim v^2_{\lambda}/ \tau_{\lambda}$, the helicity flux should be evaluated as \lucio{ } where $r_{\lambda}$ is a scale-dependent cancellation factor.~Assuming that the (scale-dependent) nonlinear time $\tau_\lambda$ is determined purely by the energy cascade, and requiring that both the energy and helicity fluxes be constant in the inertial range, allows one to predict the scaling of the cancellation factor: